davidbomze/SIFI/survival_data/README.md

-These are the survival data for the ITT and the subgroup populations.
+These are the survival data for the ITT and the subgroup populations = folders 'itt' and 'subgroup'.
+There are also bonus data in 'hcc' and 'delpaggio' folder, relevant to other publications.

 Each file has three colums = time, event, and arm.
 Each filename indicates name of the study, the publication, and the figure from which data was reconstructed.